adrian154/blog/blogposts/tls.md

 )); // -> "true"
 ```

 Even if a single bit of any of the inputs is modified, the signature will fail to verify.
+You can check out the full script [here](https://github.com/adrian154/blog/blob/main/generated-site/resources/tls/certificate-verify.js).

 </div>
 <div class="segment" data-hex="16" data-name="Data Type">